rmx152/vce/enl/1 2/syntax.md

 				(By Monday) we had arrived (by train) (in Sydney).
 		Function
 			These behave as adverbials in clauses.
 They can also post-modify noun phrases, adjective phrases and adverb phrases.
+Sentence structure
+	Coordination
+		I ate (the bread [that you bought for me]) Subordination
+		I ate (the bread) and (the cheese)
+	Simple
+		Needs to have a finite verb
+		Known as a Main Clause
+		Examples
+			The cat sat on the mat
+			The guests arrived
+			She seemed angry
+			The cook made a larger stew for the evening meal Sentence fragment
+		Some sentences don't have a full clause with all the required elements.
+Usually this is where a verb is missing They are often used in advertising, where syntax is shortened to get the message across quickly Going well!! (going is a non-finite verb)
+	Compound
+		A compound sentecne contains two or more main caluses linked by coordinating conunctions FANBOYS
+			for
+			and
+			nor
+			but
+			or
+			yet
+			so
+		Each clause in a compound sentence that could stand on its own and carries equal weight.
+This is a coordination.
+		Examples
+			[The boy ate his dinner] and [he cleared the table] [We could go to the park] or [we could visit the museum] [Diya is good at English] but [she prefers English Language] Substitution and Ellipsis
+			In a compound sentence the noun may be replaced by a pronoun in the second clause [Dickens wrote many novels in his lifetime] and [he is still popular] Complex
+		A complex sentence has one main clause and one or more subordinate clauses.
+A subordinate clause can't stand on its own as a grammatical sentence.
+		These are various types of subordinate clauses based on their functions within the sentences I went to the shops because I was hungry
+			I called my mother to wish her happy birthday
+			If I go now, I will miss all the fun
+			Running for the bus, I tripped over
+			It was my girlfriend who did my homework Compound-Complex
+		If a sentence contains both coordination and subordination, then it is a compound-complex sentence Because Jill fell over, her knee was sore and she needed a bandage I wen to the kitchen to make a snack and ate a sandwich The window broke when the ball smashed through it, so Pranav pretended that he had been inside the whole time Clause Structures and Functions
+	Types of Subordinate clauses
+		Noun clause (NCI)
+			This can function as the subject or the oject element within a main clause/ There are two types: starting with 'that' or starting with a 'wh-' word (who/what/which) eg. [(I) (decided) [that the essay was too long] ]. eg. [(I) (know) [what I should do] ].
+		Adverbial clause (ACl)
+		Relative clause (RelCl)
+		Comparative clauses (CompCl)
+			Starts with 'as' (equal comparison) or contains 'than' (unequal comparison) Non-finite clauses
+		Verbless clauses
+			Feature of spoken English
+				eg. Lovely weather!
+				eg. What about a cup of tea?

+Sentence types
+	Declarative
+		Statements
+	Imperative
+		Questions
+	Interrogative
+		Commands, instructions
+	Exclamative
+		Exclamations
+		Not always full sentences